 Emma was more than happy to follow him down to the mattress, to help him get her naked, to feel his body pressing against hers as they made love.
 He knew about the baby without her telling him, and that was sufficient for now.
 That he understood her fears and didn’t press her for more of an explanation only made her love him more.

 The world blew up the next morning.
-As it was Saturday, they’d not set the clock to go off, deciding to sleep in late.
+A Saturday, they’d not set the clock to go off, deciding to sleep in late.
 Emma hated their alarm clock, had threatened to replace it a thousand times.
-But she would have preferred its raucous screech to the sound that did wake her—the sound of her husband gasping for air and not being able to find it.
+But she would have preferred its raucous screech to the sound that did wake her–the sound of her husband gasping for air and not being able to find it.

 The memory of that morning would be etched on her mind for the rest of her life.
 Archer’s face so pale, his lips blue, his eyes frantic as he tried to breathe but couldn’t.
 The 911 call and miraculously fast response time.
 Getting dressed in whatever clothes she could find so she wasn’t naked when the EMTs got there.
 The ride in the ambulance to the hospital.
 The sight of her husband being rushed away from her, and the terror of not knowing whether that was the last time they’d see each other or not.

 At some point, someone called her parents.
-Emma didn’t remember telling anyone not to notify them, and she didn’t much care how they’d found out.
 Owen and Sarah were just there.
+Emma didn’t remember telling anyone to notify them, and she didn’t much care how they’d found out, just that they were with her.
 Soon after, other members of her family started trickling in.
-When Logan, Archer’s brother, came in with his wife Emma’s sister Amelia, Emma burst into tears.
+When Logan, Archer’s brother, came in with Emma’s sister Amelia, his wife, Emma burst into tears.

 “What happened?” he ground out as he hugged her.
 “Em, what happened?”